smileidentity/smile-identity-core-php/README.md

 For extensive instructions on usage of the library and sample codes, please refer to the [official Smile Identity documentation](https://docs.smileidentity.com/server-to-server/php).

+Before that, you should take a look at the examples in the [examples](/examples) folder.

 ## Installation

 ### Installing from the Repository